ksarkies/XBee-Acquisition/Development/XBee-firmware-nartos/README.md

 XBee Data Acquisition Remote Firmware using NARTOS Scheduler
 ------------------------------------------------------------

+This code has been abandoned and is outdated and will need to be modified if the scheduler approach is to be used.
+It needs modification before it will compile.

 This is the firmware for the remote unit.
 Written in C under avr-gcc.
 The NARTOS scheduler is used to manage the complexity of the logic.